GitUser8888/Singapore-HDB-Resale-Flat-Price-Prediction/README.md

 1. The train dataset has all of the columns needed to generate and refine the models.
 The test dataset has all of those columns except for the target variable (resale price).
 2. Generate regression model using the training data.
 This process consists of:
     - Data Cleaning
-    - EDA / Correlation
+    - EDA
-    - Data Visualization (Scatter Plot / Boxplot )
+    - Data Visualization
     - Feature Engineering
     - Train-test split
     - Linear Regression